yogmel/advanced-javascript/README.md

 ```

 ### IIFE and closures
-Is short for Immediately Invoked Function Expression.
-It is an expression for an annonymous function that is automatically executed.
+IIFE Is short for Immediately Invoked Function Expression.
+It is an expression for an anonymous function that is automatically executed.

-It can be used to prevent variable scope leakage into other scripts.
+It prevents variable scope leakage into other scopes and scripts (if multiple scripts are used).

 ```javascript
 (function() {